-Join Sean Colins for an in-depth discussion in this video MDM introduction, part of Foundations of Mobile Device Management.
+Join Sean Colins for an in-depth discussion in this video MDM introduction, part of Learning Mobile Device Management.

 - [Instructor] Let's talk about the concept of mobile device management and how you should think about it as you watch the rest of this course.
 Mobile device management can be thought of as a trust relationship that is set up between the devices you want to deploy to your users and the systems that you want to use to change the behaviors of those devices.
 So let's define our terms, first of all, a device, which can be defined as any computer, or tablet, or phone that a user may be given by your organization or bring to your organization.

 So what are examples of a device?
 Well, iPads, iPhones, Android tablets and phones, Windows Phones, Macs, PCs, even Chromebooks can be considered devices, which you can manage in some form to affect their behavior, settings, and security features, among other things.
 Mobile device management allows you, as an IT administrator, to do things like provide an automatic log-in for a device onto your WiFi network.
 Perhaps even automatically connecting to a VPN for remote access, maybe accounts so that your users can easily access things like calendars or e-mail or contacts.

 Mobile device management can allow you to provide limited whitelisting and blacklisting of websites.
 Mobile device management can configure your devices to access a proxy server on your network to enhance security.
 There are literally dozens of different settings you can send to a device using a mobile device management solution.
 All that's required is that the device enroll in the mobile device management solution, and at that point, as soon as the device shows up in your MDM, it's ready to be managed.